npm/write-file-atomic/README.md

 -----------------

-This is an extension for node's `fs.writeFile` that makes its operation atomic allows you to include uid/gid for the final file as well.
+This is an extension for node's `fs.writeFile` that makes its operation atomic and allows you set ownership (uid/gid of the file).

 ### var writeFileAtomic = require('write-file-atomic')<br>writeFileAtomic(filename, data, [options], callback)